msun1211/Python-and-ML/README.md

-### Some Jupyter notebooks in Python to show how to use Python do data manipulation, data visulization and Machine Learning.
+### Some Python sample notebooks to show how to use Python do data manipulation, data visulization and Machine Learning.